The Unionport Bridge is a complete replacement of the existing 65 year old moveable “bascule” bridge.

-- 3D BrIM modeling and shop detailing of approximately 1,320 tons of structural steel including the bascule girders, floor beams, stringers, lateral bracing, counterweight, rack support, centering device and trunnion tower for the new twin single leaf bascules
+Working with client STS Steel, 3D BrIM modeling and shop detailing of approximately 1,320 tons of structural steel including the bascule girders, floor beams, stringers, lateral bracing, counterweight, rack support, centering device and trunnion tower for the new twin single leaf bascules

 - The Unionport Bridge carries 60,000 vehicles per day on the Bruckner Expressway Service Road